Stephen, King of England: Second phase of the war (1141–1142)

-The King's eventual release resulted from the Angevin defeat at the rout of Winchester.
+The King's eventual release resulted from the Angevin defeat at the Rout of Winchester.
 Robert of Gloucester and the Empress besieged Henry in the city of Winchester in July.
 Queen Matilda and William of Ypres then encircled the Angevin forces with their own army, reinforced with fresh troops from London.
-In the subsequent battle the Empress's forces were defeated and Robert of Gloucester himself was taken prisoner.
+In the subsequent battle the Empress's forces were defeated and Robert himself was taken prisoner.
 Further negotiations attempted to deliver a general peace agreement but the Queen was unwilling to offer any compromise to the Empress, and Robert refused to accept any offer to encourage him to change sides to Stephen.
 Instead, in November the two sides simply exchanged Robert and the King, with Stephen releasing Robert on 1 November 1141.
 Stephen began re-establishing his authority.
 Henry held another church council, which this time reaffirmed Stephen's legitimacy to rule, and a fresh coronation of Stephen and Matilda occurred at Christmas 1141.

 At the beginning of 1142 Stephen fell ill, and by Easter rumours had begun to circulate that he had died.
 Possibly this illness was the result of his imprisonment the previous year, but he finally recovered and travelled north to raise new forces and to successfully convince Ranulf of Chester to change sides once again.
 Stephen then spent the summer attacking some of the new Angevin castles built the previous year, including Cirencester, Bampton and Wareham.
 In September, he spotted an opportunity to seize the Empress Matilda herself in Oxford.
 Oxford was a secure town, protected by walls and the river Isis, but Stephen led a sudden attack across the river, leading the charge and swimming part of the way.
 Once on the other side, the King and his men stormed into the town, trapping the Empress in the castle.
 Oxford Castle, however, was a powerful fortress and, rather than storming it, Stephen had to settle down for a long siege, albeit secure in the knowledge that Matilda was now surrounded.
 Just before Christmas, the Empress left the castle unobserved, crossed the icy river on foot and made her escape to Wallingford.
 The garrison surrendered shortly afterwards, but Stephen had lost an opportunity to capture his principal opponent.